 The movements are expressive and range from lyrical to dynamic athletic sequences.
-Dancers perform barefoot, wearing tunics and often use props such as scarves, ribbons or bow.
+Dancers perform barefoot, wearing tunics and often use props such as scarves, ribbons or bows.

-Download the Classical Greek syllabus from the theatre dance syllabus page.
+Download the Classical Greek syllabus from the Theatre Dance syllabus page.

-Syllabus Clarification Updates
+Syllabus Clarification Updates:

 To open an account, or shop now if you already have an IDS account, call +44 (0)1626 36 3232 or visit www.ids.co.uk.

 Show how much you value ISTD teachers and download a selection of jpeg images to share on social media or post to your website.

 12 OctA day course for teachers of all genres, part two